-TITUSVILLE, Fla. - A.W.A.K.E. — Alert, Well and Keeping Energetic; Learn How to Help Yourself
+TITUSVILLE, Fla. - A.W.A.K.E. — Alert, Well And Keeping Energetic; Learn How to Help Yourself

+If you’ve struggled with using your CPAP machine, don’t wait to get help.
+It could be a matter of life or death.
+The care partners at the Parrish Sleep Disorders Center can help you.
 Free sleep evaluations are done by a registered technologist at every meeting.
 One of the most common signs of obstructive sleep apnea is loud and chronic (ongoing) snoring.
 Sleep apnea can result in depression, diabetes and morning headaches.
 Sleep apnea also contributes to high blood pressure, which an estimated 50 percent of sleep apnea patients have.
 The greatest risk from this sleep disorder, however, is stroke or heart attack.
 Everyone (you, someone you know or anyone with a sleep partner) who suffers from the sleep apnea warning signs mentioned above should take these symptoms seriously.